-The PEA notes that seismic surveys have historically covered a large area of the GOM each year and, when unmitigated, have the greatest potential for "significant" impacts on protected and other sensitive marine species in comparison with other OCSLA-approved activities, including, but not limited to, exploration and development drilling.
+The GOM G&G PEIS notes that seismic surveys have historically covered a large area of the GOM each year and, when unmitigated, have the greatest potential for "significant" impacts to protected and other sensitive marine species in comparison with other OCSLA-approved activities, including, but not limited to, exploration and development drilling.
 Further, it acknowledges increasing concerns in the regulatory and scientific communities regarding acoustic impacts on marine life, including marine mammals, turtles, and fishes.
 Species of particular concern are those whose hearing capabilities (based on vocalization characteristics) fall within the low frequencies introduced into the marine environment by seismic and geophysical activities.
-The PEA provides a comprehensive characterization of biological resources that may be adversely affected by G&G activities.
+The GOM G&G PEIS provides a comprehensive characterization of biological resources that may be adversely affected by G&G activities.
 This information is summarized in the various resource-specific descriptions of the affected environment and impact analyses in sections that follow.

-However, for the purposes of this SEA, BOEM has not included analyses on resource areas that were evaluated and considered under the PEA as having negligible impacts (see 40 CFR § 1508.27) from G&G activities.
+However, for the purposes of this SEA, BOEM has not included analyses on resource areas that were evaluated and considered under the GOM G&G PEIS as having negligible impacts (see 40 CFR § 1508.27) from G&G activities.
 Such a procedure is consistent with the NEPA concept of tiering (40 CFR § 1502.20).
 Additionally, since no expansion or modification of support bases or related vessel construction work are proposed as a result of this activity, socioeconomic effects were not analyzed due to the type, the temporary nature, and employment size of the survey activity.
 The most recent evaluation of the best available peer-reviewed scientific literature continues to support this conclusion for the following resource categories:

 - commercial and recreational fisheries;

 - coastal and marine birds (including ESA-listed species);

 - benthic communities;

 - archaeological resources;

-- military uses;

 - recreational and commercial diving;

 - marine transportation;

 - geology/sediments; and

 - air and water quality.

-For this SEA, BOEM evaluated the potential impacts from the operator's proposed G&G activities for the following resource categories:
+For this SEA, BOEM evaluated the potential impacts from the applicant's proposed G&G activities in the GOM on the following resource categories:

-- marine mammals (including threatened/endangered and non-ESA-listed species); - sea turtles (all are ESA-listed species); and - fish and fisheries (including listed species and ichtyoplankton).
+- marine mammals (including threatened/endangered and non-ESA-listed species); - sea turtles (all are ESA-listed species); - fish and fisheries (including listed species and ichtyoplankton); and - other users of the OCS (i.e., space-use conflicts with military uses).